xvik/gradle-java-lib-plugin/README.md

 publishing.publications.maven.artifacts = [jar, javadocJar]
 ```

-Here sources are excluded from publishing.
+Here sources are excluded from publishing (note that if you going to publish to maven central sources are required).

 ##### Publish to repository